 - Chair of Council

 Relationships between Benchers, Council and Committees are fundamental to the effective functioning of King’s Inns.
-We currently have 134 Benchers, 43 members of Council and a number of Committees / Working Groups that support the work of the Society.
+King’s Inns currently have 134 Benchers, 43 members of Council and a number of Committees / Working Groups that support the work of the Society.

 More information about Council and current members can be found here.